lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **6 Theming**
 -------------
-Some much needed eye candy because not everything is just about functionality, right?
+Some eye candy because not everything is just about functionality, right?